-Treatment of GER
+Treatment of Gastric Reflux

 Over-the-counter antacids, or prescription tablets from your doctor to stop or reduce acid production (like a proton pump inhibitor) will make you feel more comfortable.
 Unfortunately, it’s only short-lived relief because the effect wanes, and you’ll find you need to swallow more and more ‘medicine’ to get the same level of relief you had at the beginning.

 Strong stomach acid is important because it signals the ring muscle that food is in the stomach being digested, stimulating the muscle to close tightly to prevent leakage, as shown in this study.